DeskDay supports secure Single Sign-On (SSO) using OpenID Connect (OIDC) and SAML.

 Select SSO+

-Enter the customer's domain.
+Enter the domain.

 Prepare to enter: